 - Market federal, state, and local criminal justice agencies to provide technology products and services.

-- Attract and direct a strong staff of professionals in the organization’s technology areas, law and policy, and marketing.
+- Attract and direct a strong staff of professionals in the organization’s technology areas, law and policy, research and analytics, and marketing.

 - Facilitate the organization’s administration, finance, and corporate communications.